 The region is renowned domestically and internationally for its premium seafood product.
 This reputation has been built on sound environmental management, sustainability, aquaculture development and entrepreneurship.

-On average, the region produces 100% of South Australia’s Southern Bluefin Tuna along with 100% of the State’s marine finfish, 97% of oysters, 100% of mussels, and about 62% of the State’s abalone production.
+On average, the region produces 100% of South Australia’s Southern Bluefin Tuna along with 97% of oysters, 92% of mussels, and 62% of the State’s abalone.

 RENEWABLE ENERGY